 Are you a strict and demanding parent who backs the “tough love” approach?
 Or do you believe in a more democratic approach to bringing up kids, with the child having as much of a say in their lives as you, the adult?
 Is your style somewhere in between?
 It can be hard to tell if what you’re doing is right, when as a parent you are constantly second guessing yourself.

 A few generations ago, there was no right or wrong way to parent your child.
 The way each parent chose to bring up their kids was simply the right way!
 But all that changed as psychologists woke up to the long-term impact of childhood experiences.
 We learned about the downside of not being sensitive to each child’s unique needs.
 Parents became more ambitious for their children, with terms like “tiger mom” becoming synonymous with an aggressive parenting style designed to deliver result-oriented, high-achiever kids.
-The evolution of parenting, the demands on new-age parents, and huge strides in our understanding of the human psyche have all revolutionized the way we look at bringing up our children today.
-So is there one single “right” way or are there many?
-And which one is right for you and your children?
+The evolution of parenting, the demands on new-age parents, and huge strides in our understanding of the human psyche have all revolutionized the way we look at

 What Are The Different Kinds Of Parenting Styles?

 There are four broad parenting styles that your approach is likely to fall under.1While you may have followed this style right from when your kids were little, a lot of research focuses on the adolescent stage because that’s when the child becomes more independent and the differences of styles become more obvious.

 Authoritative: A warm yet firm parenting style.
 If you are this kind of parent, you are likely to be someone who encourages their teenager to be independent.
 Yet, this is not without rules and checks.
 You probably take their views on things, though it is clear that the final decision and responsibility lie with you.